 - A buffer zone around the reservoir to provide public access to the entire periphery including a south shore bike and walking trail.

 - A quality 100-unit campground with 2 boat ramps, swim beach, marina, bath house and comfort stations with running water.
-The recreation facilities will be administered by the Colorado Division of Parks.
+The recreation facilities are administered by the Colorado Parks and Wildlife.

 Photos of the Stagecoach Project